Liberal Democrat–Green Party alliance: General elections 2017 and 2019

 During the 2019 general election, this was extended to more constituencies, as part of the Unite to Remain campaign in order to boost each other's chances of winning those seats.

 Oxfordshire County Council

 Liberal Democrat and Green councilors elected to Oxfordshire County Council following the local elections in May 2021, formed a joint group prior to negotiations to form a coalition administration also including the Labour Party.
 These councillors sit in a grouping formally known as the Liberal Democrat Green Alliance.
 The leader of this group, and of the council, is Liz Leffman.

+Wealden District Council

+Following the 2023 local elections, Wealden District Council came under no overall control with the Liberal Democrats holding 13 seats and the Green Party holding 11.
+The two agreed to form a co-operative alliance in which the position of council leader will rotate between the leaders of both party groups on an annual basis.

+Dorset Council

+Following the 2024 Dorset Council election, the new Liberal Democrat cabinet included Green Party councillor Clare Sutton.

 Official party policies

 Liberal Democrat policy

 The Liberal Democrats are officially opposed to alliances, with senior party figures preferring a non-aggression pact with Labour over unilaterally standing down.